Neuromodulator Overview

 Having BOTOX Treatment by an NYC Facial Plastic Surgeon

-The nature of BOTOX as an injection also requires experience and an understanding of facial anatomy to yield the best, most natural-looking results.
-A facial plastic surgeon such as Dr. Westreich, has dedicated years to studying facial anatomy and understanding how best to achieve the natural, youthful looks his patients desire.
+The nature of BOTOX injections also requires experience and an understanding of facial anatomy to yield the best, most natural-looking results.
+A facial plastic surgeon such as Dr. Westreich has dedicated years to studying facial anatomy and understanding how best to achieve the natural, youthful look his patients desire.
 With that knowledge, he will be able to produce much better results than an injector with less training and experience.

 Moreover, improperly or inexpertly applied BOTOX can not only cause that tight, “done” look many patients want to avoid, but it can also prevent the eyelid from opening or cause a droopy eyebrow.